Honoka Hayashi: West Ham United

 On 8 September 2022, Hayashi signed a two-year-contract with West Ham United for an undisclosed fee from Swedish Damallsvenskan side AIK Fotboll.
 She made her league debut against Everton on 18 September 2022.
 She scored her first goal for the club in a 2-1 win against Aston Villa on 15 October 2022.
 On 30 June 2024, it was announced that Hayashi would leave the club when her contract expired.

 Everton

 On 24 July 2024, Hayashi signed for Everton.
+On 7 December 2025, she scored the goal that ended Chelsea's unbeaten streak, the longest in Super League history at 34 matches, with Everton winning 1–0.
+On 6 February 2026, Hayashi signed a one and a half year contract extension with the club, with a club option of a further year.

 International career

 Hayashi received her first international call-up in December 2019.
-On 13 June 2023, she was included in the 23-player squad for the FIFA Women's World Cup 2023.
+On 13 June 2023, she was included in the 23-player squad for the FIFA World Cup 2023.
 She scored her first international goal in Japan's 2–1 win against Sweden in the quarterfinal.
 On 14 June 2024, she was included in the 2024 Summer Olympics squad.

 Hayashi was part of the Japan squad that won the 2025 SheBelieves Cup.